ZPinjun/ZPinjun.github.io/README.md

 # ZPinjun.github.io
-This is a blog project.
+This is my academic page.